 Great Decisions is the nation’s longest-running global affairs education program, with content experts facilitating group discussions on topics of global importance.
 Ferris Hills hosts the local chapter of Great Decisions each year.

 There is no cost to attend the one-hour discussions, and individuals may attend any or all.

-Optional Great Decisions discussion books are available for purchase online, at www.GreatDecisions.org
+Optional Great Decisions discussion books are available for purchase online, at https://www.fpa.org/great_decisions/

-2019 Great Decisions Topics
+2020 Great Decisions Topics

 Feb 6th : Climate Change and the Global Order by Ronald Bee

 Climate change has become one of the defining issues of our time.
 As much of the world bands together to come up with a plan, the U.S. remains the notable holdout.
 What is the rest of the world doing to combat climate change?
 What impact will the effects of climate change have on global geopolitics?

 Feb 13th: India and Pakistan by Barbara Crossette